Birendra-Nath-Nandi/100-Days-of-Code-Python/README.md

 - [x] Day 11: Created a complete BlackJack Game Project from Scratch.

-- [x] Day 12: Learned local scopes, global scopes, constants and created a Number Guessing Game
+- [x] Day 12: Learned local scopes, global scopes, constants and created a Number Guessing Game.

-- [ ] Day 13: ...
+- [x] Day 13: I Learned Debugging (Describe Problem, Reproduce the Bug, Play Computer, Fix the Errors, Print is Your Friend, Use a Debugger)

 - [ ] Day 14: ...

+- [ ] Day 15: ...

 Check out my daily progress in the respective directories!